Grigoryanlab/TERM-ddG/README.md

 4. The above command will perform all of the necessary database mining to enable the prediction of the desired set of ddG's.
 To actually compute predicted values, you will need to perform parameter optimization in Matlab via:
  `python submitMatlab.py --l 1EY0.s350.tab --o 1ey0.dat`
   where `1ey0.dat` is the file with final results.
-A positive score indicates that the mutation is predicted as destabilizing. **NEED TO SPECIFY WHAT THE OUTPUTS ACTUALLY ARE**
+Each line of the output file will first list the same fields as the input file (here `1EY0.s350.tab`), which identify the mutation in questoin, and then will provide two components of the resulting ddG prediction: the self and pair contributions, respectively (see our paper).
+The final ddG prediction is the sum of the two.

-5. We also provide the option to score all amino acid at a position.
-For that, simply run:
+5. We also provide the option to score all amino acid at each position.
+For that, simply add the option `--scan`:
  `python submitMatlab.py --l 1EY0.s350.tab --o 1ey0.dat.scan --scan`
- and `1ey0.dat.scan` with show the score of 20 amino acids, with the wild-type amino acid specified in column 3 assigned as zeroes, and the other amino acids are relative to the wild-type amino acid.
+ As in the output file above, lines in `1ey0.dat.scan` will first repeat the input-file entries, with the following 20 values representing the total predicted ddG (NOTE: no splitting into pair and self in this case) for mutating the specified wild-type amino acid to each of the 20 natural amino acids, in the order: `A`, `C`, `D`, `E`, `F`, `G`, `H`, `I`, `K`, `L`, `M`, `N`, `P`, `Q`, `R`, `S`, `T`, `V`, `W`, `Y`.

-> The step 5 is independent of step 4.
+> Step 5 is independent of step 4.
 However, if step 4 has been carried out, adding a flag `--oo` to the step 5 command will ultilize the existing results and give output much faster.

 ## Citations